Can dogs eat salmon safely? Salmon is only safe for dogs as long as it has been prepared correctly.

 Salmon is an exceptionally nutritious food for humans as it is low in fat and high in protein.
-As well as containing essential vitamins and minerals that are vital for good health.
+It also contains essential vitamins and minerals that are vital for good health.

 Like many human foods, you should limit giving salmon to your dog no more than once a week.